Sigbog is an avid Level 40 "Pokémon GO" player and raider with lots of knowledge and experience to draw from.

 - Hariyama with Counter and Dynamic Punch

 While some of these options are difficult to come by, pretty much everyone should have at least a few Golems floating around they can use.
-Or if not, I highly recommend building a team of 6 Machamps!
-In my opinion Machamp is one of the most useful Pokemon given it's high dps and it's type strength versus normal (and 4 other types too).
+Or if not, I highly recommend building a team of six Machamps!
+In my opinion, Machamp is one of the most useful Pokémon given its high dps and its type strength versus normal (and four other types too).